-Graphically, the recurrent states are represented by a dot and the nonrecurrent ones by a white dot, and the recurrence matrix $\vb{R}$ displays different patterns according to the dynamics of the underlying system.
-In Figure \ref{fig:recmats} we show the recurrence matrix for the first $1000$ iterations of the (a) quasiperiodic orbit, (b) the chaotic orbit, and (c) the sticky orbit of the standard map with $k = 1.5$ shown in Figure \ref{fig:phase_space}.
+Graphically, the recurrent states are represented by a colored dot, and the recurrence matrix $\vb{R}$ displays different patterns according to the dynamics of the underlying system.
+In Figure \ref{fig:recmats} we show the recurrence matrix for the first $1000$ iterations of (a) a quasiperiodic orbit, (b) a chaotic orbit, and (c) a sticky orbit of the standard map with $k = 1.5$ shown in Figure \ref{fig:phase_space}.
 The RP of the quasiperiodic orbit consists mainly of uninterrupted diagonal lines [Figure \ref{fig:recmats}(a)].
 The vertical distance between these lines is regular and corresponds to the different return times of the orbit \cite{zou2007phd,zou_sticky, zou2, PhysRevE.85.026217}, whereas the RP of the chaotic orbit displays short diagonal lines and the vertical distances between them are not as regular as in the quasiperiodic case.
-The RP of the sticky orbit seems to be in between these two cases.
-The diagonal lines are longer than the ones in the chaotic case, indicating that the sticky orbit is more regular than the chaotic one, but the diagonal lines are not as long as the ones in the quasiperiodic case.
+The RP of the sticky orbit seems to be between these two cases.
+The diagonal lines are longer than those in the chaotic case, indicating that the sticky orbit is more regular than the chaotic one, but the diagonal lines are not as long as those in the quasiperiodic case.
 Moreover, the vertical distances between the diagonal lines have some regularity.

 Therefore, we can use the RP to quantify the dynamics of the system.
 Several measures based on the length $\ell$ of the diagonal lines and based on the length $v$ of the vertical lines have been proposed, such as the recurrence rate, the determinism, the laminarity, the maximal length of diagonal and vertical lines, among others.
 A complete discussion about these and other quantifiers can be found in Refs. \cite{rec1, rec2, rec3, rec4, rec5} and references therein.